MartijnBraam/TinyCM/README.md

 ## Starting a job

+TinyCM doesn't run as a daemon.
+You can start it manually or run it automatically through cron.

 The only required parameter for running TinyCM is a path to a local or remote manifest file:

 ```bash